soymintc/scBSC/README.md

 ## Example

-The following calculates spatial correlation between expression of two genes, Gpr88 and Penk, from a Seurat-format mouse brain spatial scRNA-seq data from Visium 10x.
+The following calculates spatial correlation between expression of two genes, Penk and Cck, from a Seurat-format mouse brain spatial scRNA-seq data from Visium 10x.

 ``` r
 # Import libraries